scipr-lab/libsnark/README.md

 libsnark includes a tutorial, and some usage examples, for the high-level API.

+* `src/gadgetlib1/examples1` contains a simple example for constructing a constraint system using gadgetlib1.

 * `src/gadgetlib2/examples` contains a tutorial for using gadgetlib2 to express NP statements as constraint systems.
 It introduces basic terminology, design overview, and recommended programming style.
 It also shows how to invoke ppzkSNARKs on such constraint systems.
 The main file, `tutorial.cpp`, builds into a standalone executable.

-* `src/gadgetlib1/examples1` contains a simple example for constructing a constraint system using gadgetlib1. gadgetlib1 was the predecessor to gadgetlib2 and shares similar design methodologies.
+* `src/zk_proof_systems/ppzksnark/r1cs_ppzksnark/profiling/profile_r1cs_ppzksnark.cpp`

-* `r1cs_ppzksnark/examples/demo_r1cs_ppzksnark.cpp` constructs a simple constraint system and runs the ppzksnark.
+  constructs a simple constraint system and runs the ppzksnark.
 See below for how to run it.

 --------------------------------------------------------------------------------